Conference will be held April 8-9, 2022

-The 21st Annual Women in Science Conference will be held at the Nebraska Union on the UNL city campus in downtown Lincoln, Nebraska.
+The 23rd Annual Women in Science Conference will be held at the Nebraska Union on the UNL City Campus in downtown Lincoln, Nebraska.
 Sponsored by Nebraska EPSCoR and the Center for Science, Mathematics and Computer Education, this two-day event brings high school girls from across Nebraska and the Midwest region to campus to explore their interests in science careers.
 Women in Science is for students who want to interact with career and academic professional women in science, meet current female science students and other high school girls who are interested in science, and discover countless professions as diverse as biologists, geologists, engineers, food scientists, computer scientists, and those in the medical fields.
-Registration is opening soon.

 Keynote Speakers: Tracy Bohaboj and Emmeline Watson